How To Create Father’s Day Email Campaigns That Boost Sales

 Withings: Curing the Father’s Day gift blues

 Withings is a health tech company that offers an ecosystem of interconnected devices like fitness trackers and lifestyle apps.
-Since Nokia sold their digital health business pack to Withings, their logo is seen on top of the email.
+Since Nokia sold its digital health business pack to Withings, its logo is seen on top of the email.

 Source: Really Good Emails

 We loved this campaign for three reasons.
-Firstly, they both added irony, honored dads, and empathized with their gift blues.
-Secondly, Withings suggested alternatives — better gifts so fathers could take better care of not only their family but also themselves.
-Finally, like Hawthorne, they suggested gift bundles for different dad personality types based on their favorite activities.
+Firstly, the brand both added irony, honored dads, and empathized with their gift blues.
+Secondly, Withings suggested alternatives — better gifts so fathers could take better care of not only their families but also themselves.
+Finally, they suggested gift bundles for different dad personality types based on their favorite activities.

 Jennifer Fisher: A stylish gift guide